nekapoor/paperform-ruby/README.md

 ```

-This will return a list of partially submitted forms.
+This will return a list of submitted forms.
 You can also pass an options hash as a second parameter.
 Check the developer documentation link above for attributes you can send in this options hash.

 ### Partial Submissions